Bruno-SSC/movsort/commit_log.md

     refactoring some code to avoid macaroni code (particularly, working in a more "variable-directed" way of knowing the included filters and updating their states accordingly) com 5
     I got a better code to handle open modals but I'm still working on it.
-Currenly, I'm thinking about wether I should close everyone not open and open them based on the new open list or change the data structure for modals and their state.
+Currenly, I'm thinking about wether I should close everyone not open and open them based on the new open list or change the data structure for modals and their state. com 6
+    reached a reasonable way to store the modal state. com 7